 Cryptocurrency is decentralized, meaning no one entity has authority over the currency.
 This can be beneficial when anonymity is warranted, but it is problematic when online fraud and theft comes into play.

 When cryptocurrency is stolen, victims have almost no recourse to get their money back.
-Since there is no centralized authority in charge of cryptocurrencies, victims have, up to this point, been left on their own to try and recover their stolen money.
+Since cryptocurrency lacks a centralized authority, victims are frequently left on their own to recover their stolen money.

 And the numbers bear it out.
 All of these factors have resulted in a sharp increase in cryptocurrency theft.
 A report from Chainalysis found cybercriminals stole $3.2 billion in cryptocurrencies last year, a five-fold increase from 2020.